authorjapps/zerocode/README.md

 >The simplest way to test your APIs

-Welcome to the new simple and efficient way to test your APIs. <br/>
+Welcome to the new simple, convenient and efficient way to test your APIs. <br/>
 Clone/download the below demo repos to run them locally.

  * Basic usages of the framework with **hello-world** examples <br/>